-Bacon Kimchi Fried Rice (Kimchi Bokkeumbap)
+Easy Kimchi Fried Rice with Bacon (Kimchi Bokkeumbap)

 “I’m surprised there aren’t more comments on this recipe.
 It’s a great one!”